US LLC for Non-US Residents (Foreigners) — 2026 Guide

 • Do not have US-persons as members in your LLC.

 Disclaimer: As with all shortcuts, these are general guidelines that will suffice in most cases.
-For very complicated situation, it is best to consult a US accountant or attorney familiar with international taxation.
+For very complicated situations, it is best to consult a US accountant or attorney familiar with international taxation.

 LLC vs Corporation and when a LLC is not suitable